KL-Psychological-Methodology/ESMira/README.md

 # ESMira
-ESMira is a tool for running longitudinal studies (ESM, AA, EMA, ...) with data collection and communication with participants being completely anonymous.
+ESMira is a tool for running longitudinal studies (ESM, AA, EMA, ...) with completely anonymized communication with participants and data collection.
 Studies can be created over an online interface und participants can either use iOS, Android or a web browser.

 ## What are its most compelling features?